tytydraco/yessleep/out/I_was_an_editor_for_a_TV_show_about_the_paranormal_The_following_interview_was_never_aired.md

 RR: Even after all that, her hand was still fucking closed.
 Can you believe that shit?
 Even with her brains bashed in, the nagging cunt still finds a way to piss me off.
 How fucking on brand.

-\[Interviewer gestures to cameraman to call the police.
+\[Interviewer gestures to camera crew to call 911.
 Interviewee doesn't seem to notice\]

 JJ: Richard, you do realize what you're admitting to here, right?